Menu

 Tam Coc boat tour

-If you have more time in Ninh Binh, you can explore Bai Dinh Pagoda further.
-It is a large pagoda complex with many Asian records.
-It is on the list of: Top 11 Temples and Pagodas in Vietnam to Visit
+• Optional: If you have more time in Ninh Binh, you can explore the Bai Dinh Pagoda, a massive complex holding many Asian records.

 On the train route from Ninh Binh to Phong Nha